Prince of Broadway (film)

 Prince of Broadway is a 2008 American independent drama film written and directed by Sean Baker.

 Plot

 Lucky (Adu) is a street-smart hustler working the streets of New York City, selling name brand knock-offs and turning a big profit.
 However, his life experiences a shake-up when his ex-girlfriend shows up with the son he never knew he had.

 Cast

 Reception

-The film has an 84% rating on Rotten Tomatoes based on 19 reviews, with an average rating of 7.1/10.
+The film has an 85% acceptance rating on review aggregator website Rotten Tomatoes with an average rating of 7.2/10 based on 20 reviews.

+On Metacritic the film has a score of 61% based on 8 critics, indicating “generally favourable reviews”.